Compressed sensing-based SARS-CoV-2 pool testing: Viral Detection in Pooled Tests

 \subsection{Measurement Matrices}

-The theory of compressed sensing states that there exists indeed matrices that allow recovery of $\xVec$ from \eqref{eqn:measurements} if $M$ is in the order of $S\Ln{{N}/{S}}$, referred to as the {\em optimal scaling}.
-This testing design described above is a special compressed sensing task where the elements of the matrix $\AMat$ and the unknown sparse vector $\xVec$ are non-negative.
-For non-negative $\AMat$ standard proof techniques like the restricted isometry property does not succeed out of the box in this regime and instead one has to use tools like the null space property defined in \refP{Section:Mathematics}.
-For example, it is known that matrices with independent and uniformly on $\left\{0,1\right\}$ distributed entries achieve the optimal scaling \cite{NNLS_first}.
-However, deterministic, i.e. non-random, construction of matrices with a null space property is a delicate, open problem.
-To the best of the authors knowledge the best deterministic construction of binary compressed sensing matrices is \cite[Theorem~3.5]{unbalanced}, which generates expander graphs that are sufficient for compressed sensing according to \cite[Chapter~13]{IntroductionCS}.
-In particular for any $\alpha>0$ there exists a constant $C_\alpha$ such that the matrix has only $M\leq C_\alpha S^{1+\alpha}\left(\log_2(N)\log_2(S)\right)^{2+\frac{2}{\alpha}}$ rows.
-The downside of this result is that the constant $C_\alpha$ is rather large for small $\alpha$ and thus other explicit constructions often achieve a smaller number of tests, since the dimensions for viral detection might be rather limited.
+Recall from the discussion on compressed sensing above that there exists indeed matrices that allow recovery of $\x$ from \eqref{eqn:measurements} if $m$ is in $\bigO\left(k\log{\left({n}/{k}\right)}\right)$, referred to as the {\em optimal scaling}.
+This testing design described above is a special compressed sensing task where the elements of the matrix $\A$ and the unknown sparse vector $\x$ are non-negative.
+Non-negative $\A$ does not have $\mathrm{RIP}_2$ in the optimal regime and instead one has to resort to $\mathrm{RIP}_1$ or use tools like the NSP \eqref{eqn:nullspace}.
+For example, it is known that matrices with independent and uniformly on $\left\{0,1\right\}$ distributed entries achieve the optimal scaling \cite{kueng2018robust} using the NSP, while adjacency matrices of expander graphs have the optimal scaling using $\mathrm{RIP}_1$ \cite{berinde2008combining,bah2018construction}.
+However, deterministic, i.e. non-random, construction of such matrices is an open problem.

+As far as we know, \cite{guruswami2009unbalanced} proposes the best (in terms of optimal scaling) deterministic construction of binary matrices that could be used for compressed sensing.
+This construction has a near optimal scaling but is difficult to implement.
+Precisely, for any $\alpha>0$ there exists a constant $C_\alpha$ such that the matrix has number of rows